veekaybee/veekaybee.github.io/_posts/2019-02-13-data-science-is-different.md

 We've been through the early adoption phase, the negative press around AI and bias, the second and third rounds of venture capital for companies like Facebook, and are now at the point of high-growth adoption: where banks, healthcare companies, and other Fortune 100 companies that move five years behind the market are also hiring for data science in machine learning.

 A lot has changed.
-Big Data(remember Hadoop? and Pig?) is out.
+Big Data (remember Hadoop? and Pig?) is out.
 R has seen a meteoric rise in adoption.
-Python [got written up](https://www.economist.com/graphic-detail/2018/07/26/python-is-becoming-the-worlds-most-popular-coding-language) in the Economist.
-The cloud has changed everything all over again.
+Python [was written up](https://www.economist.com/graphic-detail/2018/07/26/python-is-becoming-the-worlds-most-popular-coding-language) in the Economist.
+Then the cloud changed everything all over again.

 Unfortunately, what has not changed is the mass media hype around the field of data science, which has trumpeted data scientist as the ['sexiest career of the 21st century'](https://www.entrepreneur.com/article/327162) so many times, that there is now what I believe to be an important problem that we as a community need to talk about.
 That problem is an oversupply of junior data scientists hoping to enter the industry, and mismatched expectations on what they can hope to find once they do get that coveted title of "data scientist."